 19 Interest Paid Copies of Form 1099-I’s and reconciliation schedule to loan accounts and interest paid account; amortization schedules

 21 Amortization Amortization schedules

 If certain expenses are legally mandated such as licenses and certification, the accountant should have a separate tab for each.
 Most small businesses will include tabs for insurance, marketing and escrow issues.

-Each individual tab has a reconciliation schedule to the final balance in section three and if an adjustment applies from section two; it is duely noted.
+Each individual tab has a reconciliation schedule to the final balance in section three and if an adjustment applies from section two; it is duly noted.
 Most accountants include links to supporting documentation such as contracts, legal forms, filed forms, other schedules, tax forms, statements and communication entries.
 This entire workbook comprises all working papers for the period identified.

 The ending balances in section three are used to generate the final set of financial reports and corresponding notes.
 Often drafts of notes are written on the respective tab associated with the note.
 Some accountants have an additional column in the final balances section tying the balance for that account to the respective tab in the workbook.

 The working trial balance tab is usually prepared in the landscape format due to the number of columns involved.

 Summary – Working Trial Balance